bitovi/academy/src/technology-consulting/4-sales-to-delivery.md

 ## Overview

-For most projects, the people who will sell the work are not the same people who perform the work.
+For most projects, the people who sell the work are not the same people who perform the work.
 A successful transition from the sales team to the delivery team is _critically_ important to ensuring project success.
 This guide walks through how to have an effective and efficient transition process leaves no surprises for the future.